socialtables/react-image-fallback/README.md

 ### Required Props

 #### `src`
 A string represent the url to your primary image.
+Optionally you can pass an array of src images to try before going to fallbackImage.

 #### `fallbackImage`
 A string representing the image you want to fallback to if your primary image is not there.
+Optionally you can pass an array of fallback images that it will cycle through if the first one fails.

 ### Optional Props